frederic-perez/AmE-dictionary/dictionary.md

 __gauntlets__
 __gauntness__
 __gauze__ (gauzy) :two::shit: :es: gasa
+__gavel__
 __gavel__ _n_ :two::shit:
 __gaze__
 __gazebo__
 __gear__ _You can't control the weather, but you control the clothes and gear you use to deal with it._
 __gearbox__
+__geek out__ _v_ _Idiom_ To temporarily enter techno-nerd mode while in a non-hackish context, for example at parties held near computer equipment.
+Especially used when you need to do or say something highly technical and don't have time to explain: "Pardon me while I geek out for a moment."
+__geezer__ _A lightsaber battle where two old geezers poke at each other._
 __gelled__ _His hair was neatly gelled._
 __gelt__
 __gentrification__ :three::shit: